ismurray/tic-tac-toe/README.md

 Features:
   - Create an account with a unique login and password
   - Two Game Modes: Classic and Numeric Tic Tac Toe
-  - See how many games you've played in each game mode, your wins, losses, draws, and your win percentage.
+  - Game Stats: See how many games you've played in each game mode, your wins, losses, draws, and your win percentage.
 (Note: game ID's are not locked in as Classic or Numeric until the first move is played.
 Until then, they are listed as "Unassigned" in the Game Stats section)
-  - See a unique ID for every Classic mode game, which can be used to return to that game later
+  - Game Retrieval: See a unique ID for every Classic mode game, which can be used to return to that game later
     - When a Classic game is retrieved, see  an update on whether the game is over or not.
     - If over, you can see who won, or whether it was a draw.
       - If unfinished, you can see whose turn it is, and pick up right where you left off!